GoldenMthimunye/demo-repo/README.md

-# DEmo
+# Demo

 Hi guys this is just some demo doc, I am learning how to use github

-wish me luck
+wish me luck!